jahir05/my-project/README.md

 To fix maven related error, you might have to run below commands for windows.
 `cd backend`
-# generate wrapper if missing
+`mvn -N io.takari:maven:wrapper` generate wrapper if missing `./mvnw spring-boot:run`
-`mvn -N io.takari:maven:wrapper`
-`./mvnw spring-boot:run`

 # Run